colinhacks/zod/README.md

 > For detailed information about the possible error codes and how to customize error messages, check out the dedicated error handling guide: [ERROR_HANDLING.md](ERROR_HANDLING.md)

 Zod's error reporting emphasizes _completeness_ and _correctness_.
-If you are looking to present a useful error message to the end user, you should either override Zod's error messages using an error map (described in detail in the Error Handling guide) or use a third party library like [`zod-validation-error`](https://github.com/causaly/zod-validation-error)
+If you are looking to present a useful error message to the end user, you should either override Zod's error messages using an error map (described in detail in the Error Handling guide) or use a third-party library like [`zod-validation-error`](https://github.com/causaly/zod-validation-error)

 ### Error formatting